Profile: Hanania argues American Arabs need more networking and greater involvement in local society

 “The editor and publisher called me on the carpet and accused me of leaking the story to the Tribune, our rivals.
 I denied it because it wasn’t true.
 I told them there is no such thing as a secret and that secrets always get out.
 They told Jim Warren that it wasn’t true and that they were planning to publish the stories and would do so soon, but they warned me my days were numbered and I should watch my back.
 The first excuse they could find, I would be fired,” Hanania remembered.

-The Sun-Times published four of the stories in November 1990, rejecting one that addressed the misconduct of the Israeli soldiers in dealing him and also his cousins.
+The Sun-Times published four of the stories in November 1990, rejecting one that detailed the misconduct of the Israeli soldiers in dealing with him and also his cousins and their censorship of Palestinian newspapers.

-A Jewish editor at the newspaper, Larry Green, praised the stories and another Earl Moses nominated them to be submitted for a Pulitzer Prize.
+A Jewish editor at the newspaper, Larry Green, praised the stories and another, Earl Moses, nominated them on behalf of the Chicago Sun-Times to be submitted for a Pulitzer Prize committee for consideration.
 Each story filled up one full page in the newspaper for four straight days.

 “After they ran, we got hundreds of letters from people, mostly supporters of Israel who hated the stories.
 They criticized me and said I should be fired.
 We only got one letter from an Arab saying he appreciated the stories and the fairness the newspaper had shown,’ Hanania said.